-Resveratrol, EGCG, grape seed extract, passion flower, and other polyphenol supplements can increase the amplitude of core circadian genes — depending on the time of day that you take them.
-Timing may be everything when it comes to the benefits from polyphenols.
+Resveratrol, EGC/G, grape seed extract, passion flower, and other polyphenol supplements can increase the amplitude of core circadian genes — depending on the time of day that you take them.
+Timing may be everything when it comes to the benefits of polyphenols.

-All living things have core biological rhythms, which are set around the 24-hour period of dark and light.
-Life on Earth has evolved over the last 3.5 billion year with one constant: a 24-hour cycle of day and night.
+All living things have core biological rhythms around the 24-hour dark and light periods.
+Life on Earth has evolved over the last 3.5 billion years with one constant: a 24-hour cycle of day and night.

 Rhythms based on the 24-hour day are called circadian from the Latin word circa (about) and diem (day).
 (McClung 2006) Circadian rhythms are found in both plants and animals.
-Plant circadian examples include photosynthesis during the daylight hours, the opening and closing of flowers such as morning glories, and seasonal variations that respond to light and temperature.
+Plant circadian examples include photosynthesis during daylight, the opening, and closing of flowers such as morning glories, and seasonal variations that respond to light and temperature.
 (Song, Ito, and Imaizumi 2010) Examples of animal circadian rhythms include sleep/wake cycles, body temperature fluctuations over the day, and blood pressure naturally rising in the early morning hours.
-(Thosar et al. 2018)
+(Thosar et al., 2018)

 Plant Compounds Impact Our Human Circadian Rhythms

 Recently, research has shown that many plant compounds interact with human circadian clock genes and can impact the amplitude or period of the transcription of the genes.
 Compiling the data from recent studies on polyphenols and circadian gene expression will show that the benefits of polyphenol consumption are derived, in part, from their impact on our circadian clock.

 Plant Circadian Rhythms